Confident Business Leader with Stock Market Visuals.

 Stablecoins represent the convergence of crypto technology and traditional finance.

-They provide digital payment systems that combine the speed of blockchain with the stability of fiat, creating a new layer of liquidity for global trade, tokenisation, and treasury management.
+They provide digital payment systems that combine the speed of blockchain with the stability of fiat, creating a new layer of liquidity for global trade, Tokenisation, and treasury management.

 In 2025, global stablecoin settlement volume exceeds $12 trillion annually, rivalling traditional remittance systems.